htcondor/htcondor/docs/man-pages/condor_submit.rst

     :macro:`MAX_TRANSFER_OUTPUT_MB` is
     used.
-If the total size of the job's output files to be transferred is larger than the limit, the job will be placed on hold with a ``HoldReasonCode`` value of 33.
+If the total size of the job's output files to be transferred is larger than the limit, the job will be placed on hold with a :ad-attr:`HoldReasonCode` value of 33.
 The output will be transferred up to the point when the limit is hit, so some files may be fully transferred, some partially, and some not at all.